 Chapter 7 Exemptions

 Under Chapter 7, your assets are liquidated and sold by the trustee to pay your debts.
-If you use an exemption, you can potentially prevent an asset from being liquidated.
+If you use a Chapter 7 exemption, you can potentially prevent an asset from being liquidated.
 If the exemption is worth more than the value of the asset attached to it, you can simply keep the asset.
 If the exemption is worth less than the value of the asset, the bankruptcy trustee can take the asset to sell it and then reimburse you from the proceeds of the sale for the value of the exemption.
-Read more here about Chapter 7 exemptions.

 Chapter 13 Exemptions

 Under Chapter 13, you reorganize your finances and develop a repayment plan for paying your debts, but your assets are not liquidated.
 Creditors to which you owe non-priority unsecured debts can be paid back in proportion to your non-exempt assets under Chapter 13.
-Thus, exemptions can reduce your monthly payments under your repayment plan.
-Read more here about Chapter 13 exemptions.
+Thus, Chapter 13 exemptions can reduce your monthly payments under your repayment plan.

 If you are using the state bankruptcy exemptions, you may be able to use federal nonbankruptcy exemptions to cover some of your assets.
 You cannot use these exemptions if you are using the federal bankruptcy exemptions.
 Therefore, when you are deciding whether to use the state or federal bankruptcy exemptions, you may want to consider the state exemptions together with the federal nonbankruptcy exemptions in determining which option protects more of your assets.
-Read more here about federal nonbankruptcy exemptions, which are available only to people who work in certain occupations or belong to certain groups.
+Federal nonbankruptcy exemptions are available only to people who work in certain occupations or belong to certain groups.